A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Related Work

 \textbf{Hybrid Methods}: Some authors have proposed variants of the SG method for problems of the form~\eqref{eq:1} that seek to gradually transform the iterates into the FG method in order to achieve a linear convergence rate.
-Bertsekas proposes to go through the data cyclically with a specialized weighting that allows the method to achieve a linear convergence rate for strongly-convex quadratic functions~\citep{bertsekas1997new}.
-However, the weighting is numerically unstable and the linear convergence rate presented treats full cycles as iterations.
-A related strategy is to group the $f_i$ functions into `batches' of increasing size and performing SG iterations on the batches~\citep{friedlander2011hybrid}.
+Bertsekas proposes to go through the data cyclically with a specialized weighting that allows the method to achieve a linear convergence rate for strongly-convex quadratic functions~\cite{bertsekas1997new}.
+However, the weighting is numerically unstable and the linear convergence rate treats full passes through the data as iterations.
+A related strategy is to group the $f_i$ functions into `batches' of increasing size and perform SG iterations on the batches~\cite{friedlander2011hybrid}.
 In both cases, the iterations that achieve the linear rate have a cost that is not independent of $n$, as opposed to SAG.